-The term “financial wellness” appeared a few years ago, and has been winning increased acceptance among employers.
+The term “financial wellness” appeared a few years ago and has been winning increased acceptance among employers.

 The Employee Benefit Research Institute conducted a survey about a year ago in which employers could not even agree on exactly what the term meant.

-On the employee side, there is also a wide disparity in regard to definition.
+On the employee side, there is also a wide disparity in regard to a definition.
 PwC’s 2019 Employee Wellness Survey asked employees about the definition of financial wellness.

 Here’s how the answers stacked up: